GANG AND VIOLENT CRIMES DIVISION

 A: Of course.
 If you have additional suspect information, please call the Violent Crimes Detail and be ready to supply your crime report number and additional information.
 The case will then be re-evaluated and assigned to a detective if the new information has workable leads.

 FIREARM RETURN PROCESS:

-·The California Department of Justice will send you a document approving or denying the release of the firearm.
-If the firearm is approved for release, fax a copy of the approval along with your contact information, which should include Your name and contact number/hours to contact you to (562) 570-7279.
-The request will generally be processed within 2 weeks and a detective will contact you to pickup the firearm.
+- The California Department of Justice will send you a document approving or denying the release of the firearm.
+If the firearm is approved for release, fax a copy of the approval along with your contact information (your name, phone number(s), and hours to contact you) to LBPD Violent Crimes fax line (562) 570-7279.
+The request will generally be processed within two weeks and a detective will contact you to pickup the firearm.
 Firearms will not be mailed, you must pick it up in person.

 DRUG INVESTIGATIONS SECTION

 The Drug Investigations Section is responsible for investigating illegal drug sales occurring within the City of Long Beach.
-Field detectives are assigned to work through out the City neighborhoods and commercial areas to enforce anti-drug laws in order to improve the quality of life.
+Field detectives are assigned to work throughout neighborhoods and commercial areas to enforce anti-drug laws in order to improve the quality of life.

-If you wish to speak to a detective in the Drug Investigations Section, please call (562) 570-7221 between the hours of 9a.m. and 5p.m.
+- If you wish to speak to a detective in the Drug Investigations Section, please call (562) 570-7221 between the hours of 9 a.m. and 5 p.m., Monday through Friday.
 Please be prepared to provide the above information.